jessitron/git-happens/exercises/moveToBranch.md

 Edit a file, add some changes, and commit.
 For instance:

-    echo "This is fun -me" >> comments.txt git add comments.txt
+    echo "This is fun -me" >> comments.txt

+This adds the text to the file.
+You don't have to use that to make the change, just do something.
+Check "git status" to see that a change was noticed.

+    git add comments.txt

+This puts that change into the staging area.
+Check this with "git status".

     git commit -m "Added my opinion to comments"

+This creates a commit with the changes in the staging area. "-m" supplies a commit messsage.

 ### Check the graph
 Do this all the time! "git status" and "git log" are your friend.
 Use these